lgisler/cpp_statecharts/README.md

 # cpp_statecharts

-C++14 header only statecharts implementation with focus on simplicity of use and readability.
+C++17 statecharts implementation with focus on simplicity of use and readability.

 ## Reference materials